CARV-ICS-FORTH/shambles/README.md

 # kernel

 Patch for the linux kernel.
 Needed to enable the page fault based sampling.
 Tested with the Linux kernel version 5.16.13.
+The current implementation supports only the x86 architecture.

 # jemalloc